 - Past Business Outcomes: How well they performed in the previous services?

-These are general points to be considered before setting the Metrics of an SLA, as these metrics lead the Service in the Right Path and eliminate extra costs.
+These are general points to be considered before setting the metrics of an SLA, as these metrics lead the service on the right path and eliminate extra costs.

-Let’s consider we are an Event Management service provider and based on the type of customer the service is provided, Here SLA will be Multi-level as they deal with different sets of customers
+Let us consider we are an event management service provider.
+Based on the customer service type, SLA will be multi-level as they deal with different sets of customers.

-If there is an event for corporate customers, it will be organized in a different way, and if there is any individual customer who wants to celebrate his birthday, then the theme will be based on his need.
-Likewise, the Service provider itself will arrange shows.
-Hence the service differs as per customer, and the Service Level Agreement will also be prepared as per the need.
+If there is an event for corporate customers, it will organize differently.
+If any individual customer wants to celebrate his birthday, the theme will be as per his need.
+Likewise, the service provider itself will arrange shows.
+Hence, the service differs per customer.
+They will also prepare the Service Level Agreement as per the need.